m-rosinsky/WebWasp/docs/natas.md

 </body></html>
 ```

-Unfortunately, this time there's no comment with the next level's password.
+Unfortunately this time, there's no comment with the next level's password directly in the source 🙁.

 However, we do see a link to an image in a directory called `files`.